Curriculums nowadays are so, oh! so studied…

 This is not the case.

 My Name is Daniel Alejandro, I love how dramatic it sounds when you pronounce it in Spanish.
-Is just like a Mexican soap opera character.
+Is just like a Latin soap opera character.
 My tongue-twister last name doesn’t get any better: Zaldumbide Garzón, right, like a French Waiter.